Decarbonization of financial markets: a mean-field game approach: Examples and illustrations

 The first term in the above formula corresponds to the fraction of the market price that is due to the initial value of the firm, and the second term corresponds to the fraction of the price that is due to the value created by the firm through emissions.
 The second term is proportional to the squared emission efficacy of production; the higher the carbon intensity the lower will be the stock price and the higher the cost of capital.
 This effect is present in the market even if there are no green investors, because of the emission penalty, which is always present in the model.
 However, this effect will be stronger in the presence of green investors, or if their environmental concern is higher. \end{itemize}

 We implement the algorithm to illustrate the impact of the climate risk and of the fraction and the environmental concern of green investors on the decarbonization dynamics and the cost of capital of firms with varying environmental performance.
 The parameters $\rho$ (proportion of green investors), $\gamma$ (volatility of emissions penalty, a proxy for climate risk) and $\lambda$ (proportional to environmental stringency of green investors) are changing throughout the tests and are described below.
-The other parameters are kept constant and given in the following table.
+The other parameters are kept constant and given in the Table \ref{params.tab}.
+To fix the units, we take an average initial firm value of 1 billion US dollars, and an average emission efficacy of production to be 0.7 US dollars per kg of CO2.

-We first illustrate the convergence of the algorithm.
+\paragraph{Convergence} We first illustrate the convergence of the algorithm.
 Figure \ref{convergence.fig} plots the convergence of the distribution of $\xi^q$ and of the total average emissions $\overline \Psi^{q}_T$ as $q$ increases from $0$ to $9$.
 Here we took $\gamma = 0.3$ and $\lambda = 0$ (no green investors).
 The curves have been smoothed with a Gaussian kernel density estimator.
 We see that convergence is obtained starting from 5-6 iterations of the algorithm; in the numerical tests below we perform 10 iterations.

-\paragraph{Impact of climate risk on the decarbonization dynamics}In the first series of tests, we assume that there are no green investors ($\lambda=0$) and study the impact of climate risk on the decarbonization dynamics by changing the parameter $\gamma$ (volatility of the emission penalty).
+\paragraph{Impact of climate risk on the decarbonization dynamics} In the first series of tests, we assume that there are no green investors ($\lambda=0$) and study the impact of climate risk on the decarbonization dynamics by changing the parameter $\gamma$ (volatility of the emission penalty).
 Figure \ref{impact_gamma.fig} shows the distribution of total average emissions (left graph) and expected emissions of the representative company (with carbon intensity of production equal to 1) per unit of time (right graph), for different values of the volatility of emission penalty $\gamma$.
 We see that as the intensity of climate risk/uncertainty grows, every company and the entire market increase their carbon emissions.
-This phenomenon has already been observed in \cite{de2022climate}: lax or uncertain climate policies do not encourage companies to reduce their emissions.
+This phenomenon has already been observed in \cite{de2022climate}: lax or uncertain climate policies do not encourage companies to reduce emissions.